tahabelkhouja/Time-Series-Attacks-via-STATistical-Features/README.md

 ```
 python preprocess_dataset.py --dataset_name=SyntheticControl
 ```
-The results will be stored in `Dataset` directory in a "[pickle](https://docs.python.org/3/library/pickle.html)" format containing the training-testing examples with their corresponding labels.
+The results will be stored in `Dataset` directory in [pickle](https://docs.python.org/3/library/pickle.html) format containing the training-testing examples with their corresponding labels.

 ## Run
 - Example  training run